Continuation-passing style: CPS in Haskell

 First we calculate the square of a in pyth' function and pass a lambda function as a continuation which will accept a square of a as a first argument.
-And so on until we reach the result of our calculations.
+And so on until the result of the calculations are reached.
 To get the result of this function we can pass id function as a final argument which returns the value that was passed to it unchanged: pyth' 3 4 id == 5.0.

-The mtl library, which is shipped with GHC, has the module Control.Monad.Cont.
+The mtl library, which is shipped with Glasgow Haskell Compiler (GHC), has the module Control.Monad.Cont.
 This module provides the Cont type, which implements Monad and some other useful functions.
 The following snippet shows the pyth' function using Cont: